Performance Review, Probationary Status and Dismissal

 Notwithstanding the specific regulations pertaining to Student Standing, students’ academic standing may be reviewed at any time and those with generally poor academic records may be placed or continued on academic probation or required to withdraw at the discretion of the Dean (or delegate).

-Any students wishing to appeal an academic ruling please see J.2 Other Academic Appeals in the Academic Regulations section for details.
+Any students wishing to appeal an academic ruling please see I. Reappraisal of Graded Term Work and Academic Assessments (final grades) in the Academic Regulations section for details.